zzxwill/oss/intl.en-US/SDK Reference/. NET/Manage a bucket.md

 For the complete code of deleting a bucket, see [GitHub](https://github.com/aliyun/aliyun-oss-csharp-sdk/blob/master/samples/Samples/DeleteBucketSample.cs).

+Before a bucket is deleted, ensure that all objects in the bucket and fragments that are generated from multipart upload are deleted.

 **Note:** To delete the fragments that are generated from multipart upload, use [Bucket.ListMultipartUploads](../../../../reseller.en-US/API Reference/Multipart upload operations/ListMultipartUploads.md#) to list all fragments, and then use [Bucket.AbortMultipartUpload](../../../../reseller.en-US/API Reference/Multipart upload operations/AbortMultipartUpload.md#) to delete the fragments.

 You can run the following code to delete a bucket: